tenox7/wrp/README.md

 ### Websites are blocking headless browsers

 This is a well known issue.
-WRP has some provisions to work around it but same as ad blockers it's a cat and mouse game.
-The first and foremost recommendation is to change `User Agent` so that it doesn't say "headless".
+WRP has some provisions to work around it, but it's a cat and mouse game.
+The first and foremost recommendation is to change `User Agent`, so that it doesn't say "headless".
 Add `-ua="my agent"` to override the default one.
 Obtain your regular desktop browser user agent and specify it as the flag.
 For example

 ```shell